South Korea

 Busan – adrenaline, history, and views over the water

-After breakfast, we leave the hotel and start the day with a dose of adrenaline – we’ll go sledding at Skyline Luge Busan, one of the most fun experiences in the city.
-The courses are suitable for both beginners and the more daring participants, with sea views as a bonus.
+After breakfast, we leave the hotel and start the day with a rush of adrenaline – we're off sledding at Skyline Luge Busan, one of the most thrilling experiences in the city.
+The courses are perfect for both beginners and the more daring, with sea views as a bonus.

-We continue to one of the few temples in Korea located by the sea – Haedong Yonggungsa Temple.
-Built in 1376 by the great Buddhist teacher Naong, the temple offers not only a spiritual atmosphere but also a spectacular view of waves crashing against the rocks below.
+We continue to one of the few temples in Korea located right by the sea – the Haedong Yonggungsa Temple.
+Built in 1376 by the great Buddhist teacher Naong, the temple offers not only a spiritual atmosphere but also a spectacular view of the waves crashing against the rocks below.

-After lunch, we head to the colourful side of Busan – Gamcheon Cultural Village.
-Created during the difficult years after the Korean War, today this artistic village is like a living gallery: hills painted in pastel colours, street art, small workshops, artistic cafes, and an incredible view of the sea.
+After lunch, we head towards the colourful side of Busan – the Gamcheon Cultural Village.
+Created in the challenging years following the Korean War, today this artistic settlement is like a living gallery: hills painted in pastel colours, street art, small workshops, artistic cafés, and incredible views of the sea.

-Afterwards, we will take the cable car to reach the Songdo Yonggung Suspension Bridge – at 127 metres long, it offers a unique sensation of walking above the water with a breathtaking panorama.
+Afterwards, we'll take the cable car to reach the Songdo Yonggung Suspension Bridge – at 127 metres long, it offers a unique sensation of walking over water with breathtaking panoramas.

-We finish the day at the legendary Jagalchi Fish Market – the largest fish market in Korea and one of the most famous in the world.
-Here you will find an incredible variety of freshly caught fish and seafood – the perfect place for curious palates and cameras.
+The finale of the day is at the legendary Jagalchi Fish Market – the largest fish market in Korea and one of the most famous in the world.
+Here, you'll discover an incredible variety of freshly caught fish and seafood – the perfect spot for curious palates and cameras.

 Overnight: RAMADA ENCORE BY WYNDHAM HAEUNDAE 4*